• Skip to primary navigation

 • 8 oz. sugar snap peas, string removed and trimmed (if needed)

-• ½ tbsp. grapeseed oil or other neutral tasting oil
+• ½ tbsp. avocado oil or other neutral tasting oil

 • 1 garlic clove